alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 This is not covered here, but you should look into [Leader Election](https://coralogix.github.io/zio-k8s/docs/operator/operator_leaderelection)

-## The source
+## Running the Example

-You can view the source code on [GitHub](https://github.com/alterationx10/smooth-operator), tagged at ???
+You can view the source code on [GitHub](https://github.com/alterationx10/smooth-operator), tagged at `v0.0.3` at the time of this blog post.

-Assuming you have Docker/Kubernetes et up, you should be able to run the following commands to get an example up and running:
+Assuming you have Docker/Kubernetes et up, you should be able to run the following commands to get an example up and
+running:

 ```shell
 # Build/publish our App to the local Docker repo
 sbt docker:publishLocal